Burn Prevention in Children

 - Do not leave a lit cigarette.
 Keep cigarette lighters and matches in a safe place where children cannot reach them.

-How can I prevent burns caused by hot liquids or steam?
+What can I do to prevent burns caused by hot liquids or steam?

-- Do not heat your baby's bottle in the microwave oven.
+- Do not heat your baby's bottle in the microwave.
 Always test the temperature of the liquid before you give it to your baby to hold or drink.

 - Check the water temperature before you put your child into the bathtub.
 Do not let your child touch the faucet handles in the bathtub.
-Place anti-scald devices on your faucets to check the temperature of water.
-Lower your hot water heater setting to low or medium (90 to 120 degrees Fahrenheit).
+Place anti-scald devices on your faucets to check the water temperature.
+Lower your hot water heater setting to low or medium (90°F to 120°F, or 32°C to 48°C).

 - Do not leave cups, mugs, or bowls that have hot liquids in them at the edge of a table.
 Keep pot handles turned away from the stove front.

-How can I protect my child from other types of burns?
+What can I do to prevent other types of burns?

 - Put sunscreen on your child's skin 30 minutes before he goes outside.
 Reapply sunscreen every 2 hours or after he swims or has been sweating.
 You can also set time limits when you allow your child to stay out in the sun.